Corruption in Finland: Tax avoidance

 Prime Minister Jyrki Katainen claimed to fight unreported employment or undeclared employment income but, according to Markku Hirvonen, resources and initiatives in Finland have been insufficient to reach this goal.
 Two hundred tax officers examined tax havens in Sweden in 2013; 100 officers worked in Denmark, 80 in Norway, and 10–20 in Finland.
-Although investigations of unreported employment income found Sweden €100 million in previously-unpaid taxes, Finland found none.
+Although investigations of unreported employment income found Sweden €100 million in previously unpaid taxes, Finland found none.
 In Sweden, unlike Finland, all international transactions above 150,000 Swedish kronor (about €15,000) are required to be reported to tax officers.

 According to Taloussanomat, Finland loses €320 million in annual taxes to tax havens.
 The business watchdog organization Finnwatch reported that Finnish companies, including the nation's top 20 companies, have 438 subsidiaries in countries classified as tax havens.

 Germany bought LGT Bank data from Heinrich Kieber in 2008.
 According to the data, about 20 Finns evaded taxes amounting to €50-60 million; this was the country's largest known tax avoidance case.
 All names have been kept secret, and authorities have been criticized for not doing enough to prosecute tax evaders.

 Foreign accounts are legal if taxes are paid.
 Based on this data, the unpaid taxes on the accounts amounted to more than €10 million in 2013.
 According to a 21 September 2013 Helsingin Sanomat article, Liechtenstein banks held funds from Casimir Ehrnrooth (UPM).
 Ehrnrooth's family owns majority shares in companies such as YIT, Jaakko Pöyry, Guggenheim Helsinki Plan and Bertel Paulig, and owns a construction company in Turku.
 Jorma Ollila and Kari Stadigh also have investments in Luxembourg.

 In Finland, total collected annual taxes are €65 billion and the annual fiscal deficit is estimated at €4.6 to €7.7 billion.
 Unlike Sweden, the country has not fully determined how the tax gap should be assessed.
 According to Parliamentary Audit Committee chairperson Tuija Brax, "Sweden has been actively addressing this tax gap problem for some time".

 Finnish tax authorities began investigating holdings in Liechtenstein in 2008, and 17 Finns paid additional taxes totaling €10 million.
 Taxpayers made reclamation in Administrative Court.
 The amount of unpaid taxes is estimated to be high, and decisions of this court are not made public.
 In two cases shown to reporters, the Administrative Court imposed a payment of about one percent (which conflicts with Tax Administration rules).
 The court's justification for a very low tax is unknown.
 In one case, funds sheltered from taxation amounted to €483,000 and the additional tax was €4,350.
 This extra taxation is paid as interest on the original amount.
 According to the Supreme Administrative Court of Finland, no other legal procedures are possible when collecting the hidden tax and its one-percent interest rate.
 Tax officers are untrained in legal issues.

 Money laundering

-The Helsinki District Court dropped charges in October 2019 in suspected €135 million money laundering case through Finnish construction company bank accounts.
+The Helsinki District Court dropped charges in October 2019 in a suspected €135 million money laundering case through Finnish construction company bank accounts.